eclipse-archived/smarthome/docs/sources/architecture/thing-definition.md

 ### Default Tags

 The XML definition of a ThingType allows to assign default tags to channels.
 All items bound to this channel will automatically be tagged with these default tags.
-The following snippet shows an alarm tag definition:
+The following snippet shows a weather tag definition:

 ```xml
 <tags>